 Why do you pay the auto shop a few hundred bucks to fix your car rather than try to do it on your own?
 Probably because you need the car to work so you can use it as quickly as possible.
 Plus, you don’t know how to fix the car yourself, most likely.

-Yet, when it comes to certain things we do online, we get stuck in the “only one” mindset.
+Yet, when it comes to certain things we do online and starting an online business, we get stuck in the “only one” mindset.
 We operate as if we’re the only one in the world who can do it.

 But, you think… what about the money?
 Hiring people costs money.
 And, you don’t want to spend money you’re not making yet – and you might not have confidence in your ability to get the ROI from hiring somebody.

 I get it.
 But, sometimes it makes perfect sense to spend a little money in order to alleviate a constraint which is holding the entire show back.

 And I can tell you from experience that you are validating your progress when you hire somebody to get it done for you – or to shorten your runway.
 When I began investing in my business, my business took off.

 Closely related to #5 above is when you try to do something yourself or the long way just to avoid buying a tool dedicated to the job.

 Again, it makes little sense in the scheme of things.
 You’re delaying real headway all over a few dollars.

 An example would be trying to hand-code your own sales page with HTML or trying to hack a free theme into something decent rather than use a tool like Thrive Architect to do it.
 Thrive will not only make it much easier, but the result is usually much better looking.

 There are a lot of tools I recommend and use in order to make things simpler and easier.
 In some cases, you may be able to accomplish the same outcome manually, but it would be like trying to start a campfire by rubbing a couple sticks together when you could just buy a lighter. 🙂